aholstenson/transitory/README.md

     If `recordStats` is set to `false`, then the get won't increase any metrics or affect any stats of a bounded cache.

+* `cache.peek(key): mixed|null`

+    Same as `getIfPresent(key, false)`.
+Will return the cached value, but never load a value if it does not exist and not affect any metrics or stats of the cache.

 * `cache.has(key): boolean`

     Check if the given key exists in the cache.
 The key can be either a